sampsyo/home/_drafts/bril.md

 show the actual syntax off

+## TK the available tools

+draw a graph of all the stuff? definitely link to the cool web playground

+highlight things that people have built. distinguish the extremely tiny set of tools we started with, and where we are at now (in the monorepo and beyond).

 ## downsides/future work?

 * not SSA, but with an SSA variant. this is important so (1) students can feel the pain of working with non-SSA programs, and (2) so that they an implement the to-SSA/from-SSA passes as an assignment, and (3) makes it easy to emit from frontends that have mutation *without needing memory in the IL*